jaxonanderson/jaxonanderson/README.md

 Favorite songs: Lovers Rock by TV Girl, My Ordinary Life by The Living Tombstone, and Heavy by the Mariás.

 Nickname Backstory: One day, Jaxon and Rachel were playing in a park as kids.
 Rachel, being a trickster herself,decided she wanted to make Jaxon think his name was something else, just for shits and giggles.
 She settled on the name Asher, and followed though.
 Their parents never really corrected anyone who called him that, because they just thought it was a fun nickname that kids would always make up for each other.
 It wasn't until Jaxon turned 17 that he realized his name was Jaxon, and he thinks back on the memory somewhat fondly.

+Pets: Owns a corgi named Mellow and a squirrel called Hershey.

 Appearance: